DPDK/dpdk/doc/guides/prog_guide/extend_intel_dpdk.rst

     (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Extending the Intel® DPDK
+Extending the DPDK
 =========================

-This chapter describes how a developer can extend the Intel® DPDK to provide a new library, a new target, or support a new target.
+This chapter describes how a developer can extend the DPDK to provide a new library, a new target, or support a new target.

 Example: Adding a New Library libfoo
 ------------------------------------

-To add a new library to the Intel® DPDK, proceed as follows:
+To add a new library to the DPDK, proceed as follows:

 #.
 Add a new configuration option: